Filtered deformations of elliptic algebras: Classifications

 for some unknown $a\in \Z$ and $w\in \Z/12\Z$.
 (One can also easily verify that this is invariant under $W(E_{9-d})$.)

 Since changing $a$ and $w$ merely twists by a line bundle pulled back from the curve parametrizing $q$, this is enough to tell us the following.
-(Note that the dependence on $h,\vec{x}$ is essentially just the intersection form, making the analogue for $F_0/F_2$ straightforward.)
+(Note that the dependence on $h,\vec{x}$ is essentially just the intersection form, making the analogue for $F_0/F_2$ straightforward to write down.)